indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is the difference between <?>, \<Object\> and <? extends Object>?
 * Explain method signature for Collections.max(...), Collections.fill(...), Collections.copy(...), Collections.sort(...)
 * Why are arrays covariant but generics are invariant?
-* XML: SAX, DOM, StAX
+* Major specs: JAX-RS, JAX-WS, JMS, JAXB, XSLT, XPATH, JNDI, JMX, JDBC, XML(SAX, DOM, StAX)

 ####[[⬆]](#toc) <a name='javascript'>Javascript:</a>
 * this keyword